How to Hike the High Line Canal Trail

 - Hiking the High Line Canal Trail–the Southern Half

 The High Line Canal Trail is an urban treasure that many cities wished they had.
-If you haven’t walked it, or if you’ve only walked the portion in your back yard, make a plan to hike all of it or at least more of it.
+If you haven’t walked it, or if you’ve only walked the portion in your backyard, make a plan to hike all of it or at least more of it.
 Soon, it will be almost 130 years old.
-Will you get on it today?
+Will you go explore it today?

 As you’re walking the trail, be sure to post your pictures so I can see them.
-Use the hashtag #denverbyfoot and #71miles.
+Use the hashtags #denverbyfoot, #dbf and #71miles.
 I’d love to see your story of how you enjoyed the High Line Canal Trail!

 Complete All 71 Miles

 Hiking the High Line is a special event that few Denverites have ever done.
 Over the last few years, I’ve kept track of all the “High Liners” who’ve completed all 71 miles with me.
 It’s fewer than 200 people.
-Those who walk it under the High Line Canal Conservancy and Walk2Connect partnership have received a celebrated “71” token from the Conservancy.
-Check with Walk2Connect to find out the next time the 71-mile adventure will begin.
+Those who walk it under the High Line Canal Conservancy have received a celebrated “71” token from the Conservancy.
+Check back to find out the next time the 71-mile adventure will begin.

 Hiking the High Line Canal Trail and Supporting Denver By Foot

 If you’ve enjoyed this info about the High Line Canal Trail and how to hike it, maybe you’ll enjoy some other walks curated by Denver By Foot.
-Get the 52 Hikes 52 Weeks Denver Calendar, which recommends a hike a week, subscribe to the YouTube Channel to hear about weekly hiking suggestions in Denver, and buy access to the Denver By Foot Challenge.
-The Challenge is 30 activities in Denver to do by foot where you’ll uncover treasures throughout Denver.
-It’s a great thing to do with friends and family, or even along during our lock down.
+Get the 52 Hikes 52 Weeks Denver Calendar, which recommends a hike a week, follow us on Instagram, to hear about weekly hiking suggestions in Denver, and buy access to the Denver By Foot Challenge.
+The Challenge is 30 activities in Denver to do by foot where you’ll uncover treasures throughout our city.
+It’s a great thing to do with friends and family, or even solo.